Saibot28/pycollatz/README.md

     python3 haylstone_terminal.py
     ```

-2. Enter any positive integer into the popup window.
+3. Enter any positive integer into the popup window.

-3. View the sequence plotted linearly or logarithmically with or without labeled points.
+4. View the sequence plotted linearly or logarithmically with or without labeled points.
+(For the terminal version, go to the `plots` directory and open the images)

 ### Requirements